Mayday

 Here, the red ship was diving but is now leveling off.
 It has just launched a missile at the blue ship, which is climbing.

 My friends and I have played several 3- and 4-player games with this system and it's pretty cool.
-An additional benefit of using the LEGO blocks is that the players who have been killed off can build stuff out of LEGOs while they're waiting for the rest to finish the game.
+An additional benefit of using the LEGO blocks is that the players who have been killed off can entertain themselves building stuff out of LEGOs while they're waiting for the rest to finish the game.